One of the Joys of Maturity

 Broccoli and cauliflower are heavy feeders, but don't really have to have ones very best garden soil.
 While we grow great brassicas in our raised beds with their improved soil, we also grow pretty good broccoli and cauliflower in our East Garden with its heavy clay soil.
 The trick with brassicas seems to be improving the soil around each broccoli plant a bit, feeding it well, keeping bugs off the plants, and beating the weather.

 We grow our spring brassicas from transplants we start in February.
 Actually, we now grow all of our own transplants.
-We start more transplants inside during the heat of summer in June or July.
+We start more transplants inside during the heat of summer in June or July for our fall crop.
 While many vendors sell rather expensive plant racks and lights, we still use a wooden plant rack I built in the late 1970s with simple fluorescent shop lights to nurture our transplants.
 The plant rack has moved with me through two marriages and four gardening locations, being torn down and reassembled at each new site.

 While the photo at right shows a box for a plant and aquarium fluorescent tube, we generally use 5600° K and 6500° K fluorescent tubes for our plant lights, as they approximate daylight a bit better and are far cheaper than the plant fluorescent tubes.